 This is actually a good thing.
 Especially when you finally realize that there is no such thing as a job perfectly done.
 Once we free ourselves from this illusion, we can leave it to the world to decide if our little cracks are deal-breakers or not in every specific situation (job, relationship, etc.).

 Take for example the Pratfall effect – it was discovered by the social psychologist Elliot Aronson in 1966 at the University of Minnesota where he was conducting an experiment on likability.
-The psychologist found out that people sympathize most with the competent individuals who sometimes make mistakes, admit those mistakes, and move on.
-For the purpose of the experiment Aronson measured the likability of two people who competed in a game.
+The psychologist found out that people sympathize most with competent individuals who sometimes make mistakes, admit those mistakes, and move on.
+For the purpose of the experiment, Aronson measured the likability of two people who competed in a game.
 One of them wasn’t very competent and answered about 30% of the questions right; the other one, responded correctly to 92% of the questions.
 Needless to say, people sympathized more with the more competent figure, but not really that much more.
 What happens when the competent person (as part of the experiment) spills his cup of coffee, though?
 People LOVE him!
-His likability jumps to the ceiling.
+His likability goes trough the roof.

 Competence is indeed the base of success.
-Without it we wouldn’t go very far, but once we establish our skills, any small mistake that we make, makes us look more human, more likable, more real.
+Without it, we wouldn’t go very far, but once we establish our skills, any small mistake that we make makes us look more human, more likable, and more real.
 Trust me, all our little flaws work for us, once we prove that we are capable of coping with some job, and if we don’t try to hide them, they will be accepted with a smile.
 We don’t have to be flawless even in the tasks that we do really well.
-If we are open to accept some creative criticism and if we are ready to admit our mistakes, they will make us invincible.
+If we are open to accepting some creative criticism and if we are ready to admit our mistakes, it will make us invincible.

-For instance, I wouldn’t even think of publishing a text without giving it to two or more redactors.
-Due to my mild dyslexia it is impossible for me to write without spelling mistakes, punctuation is a mystery for me, as are other grammar rules.
-It is a miracle that I was able to learn a second language; yet, I learned a third language too and defended a PhD dissertation in it.
-Now I write a blog in 3 languages with the help of two spell check programs and the redaction of my friend and colleague Carolina Dias.
+In my personal experience, I wouldn’t even think of publishing a text without running the spell-check twice.
+Due to my mild dyslexia, it is impossible for me to write without spelling mistakes, and punctuation is usually a mystery for me, as are other grammar rules.
+It is a miracle that I was able to learn a second language; yet, I learned a third language too and defended a Ph.D. dissertation in it.
+Now I write a blog in 3 languages with the help of two spell-check programs and the redaction of my friend and colleague Carolina Dias.
 I still struggle with orthography but I can’t let it ruin my dreams.

 I wouldn’t have become a writer if I were afraid to practice all the languages I speak.
-I wouldn’t have gotten my degree in psychoanalysis if I had expected to understand everything about the human mind in the first place.
+I wouldn’t have gotten my degree in psychoanalysis if I had expected to understand everything there is to know about the human mind in the first place.
 It is such a broad subject!
-Nobody knows everything, even in the sphere where one specializes in.
+Nobody knows everything, even in the sphere in which one specializes.
 Just keep doing what you do well and learn more and more from your experience.
 You can criticize yourself, but you are not allowed to give up!